 United States International Trade Commission.

-Institution of five-year reviews concerning the antidumping duty orders on stainless steel butt-weld pipe fittings from Italy, Malaysia, and the Philippines.
+Scheduling of full five-year reviews concerning the antidumping duty orders on stainless steel butt-weld pipe fittings from Italy, Malaysia, and the Philippines.

 FOR FURTHER INFORMATION CONTACT:

 Nathanael Comly (202-205-3174), Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.
 Hearing-impaired persons can obtain information on this matter by contacting the Commission's TDD terminal on 202-205-1810.
 Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at 202-205-2000.
 General information concerning the Commission may also be obtained by accessing its Internet server (http://www.usitc.gov).
 The public record for these reviews may be viewed on the Commission's electronic docket (EDIS) at http://edis.usitc.gov.End Further Info End Preamble Start Supplemental Information

 Background.—On April 10, 2006, the Commission determined that responses to its notice of institution of the subject five-year reviews were such that full reviews pursuant to section 751(c)(5) of the Act should proceed (71 FR 20132, April 19, 2006).
 A record of the Commissioners' votes, the Commission's statement on adequacy, and any individual Commissioner's statements are available from the Office of the Secretary and at the Commission's Web site.